EstherRichler/kaBLOOM/notebooks/README.md

 # Jupyter notebook files

-This folder contains two subfolders (eda and analysis_pipeline) an a demo Jupyter notebook file (kabloom_code_demo.ipynb).
+This folder contains two subfolders (eda and analysis_pipeline) and a demo Jupyter notebook file (kabloom_code_demo.ipynb).
 The analysis_pipeline folder contains 7 Jupyter notebook files and the eda folder contains 4 Jupyter notebook files.
 All of these files are briefly described below.
 The demo Jupyter notebook file contains an abridged version of the 7 notebook files in the analysis_pipeline folder.

 The following is a general description of what each Jupyter notebook file does and the order in which to run them.